 Advertising Using Poor Images

 With the quality of today's smartphones, there is no reason not to share high-quality images of your car alongside your advertisement.
 Look for vehicle advertisements that you like and attempt to imitate the photo-making process.
-Good car pictures have sharp, well-lit, and don't have a bad background.
+Good car pictures are sharp, well-lit, and don't have a bad background.
 In general, you should stay away from the center of the day and locations where the car's light is uneven.
 To allow customers to judge the condition of the interior, show the car from all angles and include pictures of the seats.
 Avoid using photo editing software to cover up any harm.
 You'll probably lose the buyer's faith after they observe the scam in person.

 Not Being Sincere or Providing Enough Details